vanheeringen-lab/psap/README.rst

 --------
 .. code-block:: python

-   psap annotate -f /path/to/peptide.fasta -o /output/directory
+   psap annotate -f /path/to/peptide.fasta  -l /path/top/known/pps-proteins (optional) -o /output/directory

 Annotates a peptide fasta with biochemical features.
 This step is included in train and predict.